ibericode/mailchimp-top-bar/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.8 =
-Better fallback for visitors without JavaScript & fixed issue with `mctb_show_bar` filter & WPML String Translations.
+Compatibility update for the latest MailChimp for WordPress release.